 Governing Adaptation Finance for Transformation, GAFT

-InfoStart date: 1 August, 2021 End date: 31 July, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 20-03-DIIS Countries: Kenya Tanzania Thematic areas: Agricultural production, Climate change, Urban development, Lead institution: Danish Institute for International Studies (DIIS), Denmark Partner institutions: Kenyatta University (KU), Kenya Research on Poverty Alleviation (REPOA), Tanzania Project coordinator: Esbern Friis-Hansen Total grant: 11,999,997 DKK
+InfoStart date: 1 August, 2021 End date: 31 July, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 20-03-DIIS Countries: Kenya Tanzania Thematic areas: Agricultural production, Climate change, Urban development, Lead institution: Danish Institute for International Studies (DIIS), Denmark Partner institutions: Kenyatta University (KU), Kenya Research on Poverty Alleviation (REPOA), Tanzania Project website: go to website (the site might be inactive) Project coordinator: Esbern Friis-Hansen Total grant: 11,999,997 DKK

 Citizens in the Global South are increasingly being affected by climate change hazards.
 In addition, with inadequate support, the most vulnerable are often left to tackle their adaptation efforts alone.
 Recent studies have shown that only 10% of public adaptation finance was used at local levels between 2003-2016.
 Instead, 90% of funds were either not distributed for adaptation activities, were used for administration in centrally managed projects, were over-reported or were otherwise lost during the transfer process from national to local institutions.
 This indicates that there exists a gap between who controls the funds and who the activities are supposed to benefit.
 Adaptation funds are therefore not spent in the most relevant and cost-effective manner.